aicioara/book-stories-from-2025/content/markdown/01 - Introduction/0200 2025-10-13 - (Book) Introduction.md

 # Introduction

-Writing a book has been a life-long dream of mine, but I am an overthinker.
+Writing a book has been a life-long dream of mine, but I am an over-thinker.
 I want to make it perfect and accessible to a large audience, a task that is both daunting and time consuming.

 In an attempt to have a larger bias to action and recognize that "done" is better than "perfect", I am taking a slight detour.
 Instead of writing (and never finishing) the book I always wanted to write, I will write a book that is imperfect and personal.